BryanGrandon/Frontend-Notes/Markdown/info-md-js/javascript.md

 ## Strict Mode

-### Invoke strict mode

 Strict mode applies to an entire script or to individual functions.
 To invoke strict mode on a whole script, type exactly `"use strict";` before any other expression.

-### Strict mode has several changes to the normal JavaScript semantics:

-1. Remove some silent JavaScript bugs by changing them to throw errors.

-2. Fixes bugs that make it difficult for JavaScript engines to perform optimisations: sometimes, code in strict mode can run faster than identical but non-strict code.

-3. Prohibits certain syntax that is likely to be defined in future versions of ECMAScript.

-### Sets an error in:

-- Accidental creation of global variables
-- Duplicate parameters
-- Read-only attributes
-- Non-extendable objects
+It enforces stricter parsing and error handling on the code at runtime.
+It also helps you write cleaner code and catch errors and bugs that might otherwise go unnoticed.

 ## Using ( `this` ) keyword